-Muibat Ijaiya is a strategy and execution advisor with extensive experience supporting policymakers, institutions, and business leaders across emerging markets.
-She brings sharp insight into aligning ambition with delivery and designing interventions that unlock transformative growth.
-Muibat is a co-founder and Partner at SMP.
+Muibat Ijaiya is a strategy, governance, and execution advisor with over two decades of experience supporting policymakers, regulators, financial institutions, and business leaders across emerging markets and advanced economies.
+She brings sharp insight into aligning ambition with delivery, navigating complexity, and designing interventions that unlock transformative growth and sustainable impact.
+A trusted board member and strategic advisor, Muibat is Co-Founder and Partner at Strategy Management Partners (SMP).